Purpose in Life: How Meaning Shapes Health As We Age

 • Values alignment — spiritual practices, acts of kindness, causes that matter to you

-And here's the hopeful part: purpose can be cultivated.
+And here’s the other part: purpose can be cultivated.
 Emerging randomised controlled trials — ranging from volunteering programmes to cognitive behavioural therapy groups — indicate that sense of purpose can be enhanced (Kim et al., 2022).
-A recent trial with adults over 60 years of age, found that structured training in humour, forgiveness, savoring, and meaning-making, were all equally effective at reducing anxiety and depression while increasing wellbeing, with benefits maintained three months after intervention (Salces-Cubero et al., 2025).
+A recent trial with adults over 60 years of age, found that structured training in humour, forgiveness, savouring, and meaning-making, were all equally effective at reducing anxiety and depression while increasing wellbeing, with benefits maintained three months after intervention (Salces-Cubero et al., 2025).

 Older adults who actively value and pursue purpose in everyday life — creating reasons to “get up and get on” — tend to live with visible zest (Irving, 2025).
 They tend to maintain meaningful roles, contribute to others and the “greater good”, have routines of their choosing, sustain independence, and often describe faith, spirituality, or a sense of calling as central to their lives (Irving, 2025).